 Hospice care is chosen to help ease the transition at the end of life.
 Hospice provides support to patients and to their families and, for many people, is a far better alternative to other approaches to treating ill health.
 If you are choosing hospice for yourself or your loved one, Parman & Easterday wants to help make any and all legal issues you are facing easier so you can focus on what is most important at this time of your life.

-In Oklahoma City, OK and Kansas City, KS as well as in surrounding areas, clients turn to us when they or their family members are entering into hospice care.
+In Oklahoma City, OK as well as in surrounding areas, clients turn to us when they or their family members are entering into hospice care.
 We can help to make sure you only get the medical care you want, and that you have made provisions for the management of assets and the transfer of property after death.
-Give us a call today at (405)-843-6100 in Oklahoma City or 913-385-9400 in Kansas to get personalized advice and answers to common questions including:
+Give us a call today at (405) 843-6100 in Oklahoma City to get personalized advice and answers to common questions including:

 - How can I make sure my wishes for hospice care are respected?